Microsoft has added SketchUp 3D graphics (.skp files) to the models inserted into Word, Excel, PowerPoint, and Outlook.

 Adding Sketchup’s .skp format provides a wider range and greater flexibility of models to insert.

 3D models aren’t new to Office.
 There are several Office stock 3D models already available plus some other 3D file formats supports, we have a list below.

 Microsoft’s 3D push never got the customer interest that the company was hoping for.
-Adding Sketchup files opens up many more possibilities that the MS proprietary system could not.
+Adding Sketchup files opens up many more possibilities.

 Previously, you would need to have a SketchUp viewer or similar software to view .skp files.
 Now they can be inserted into slides, sheets or documents.

 We’ll show you how easy it is to insert a .skp file.
 Insert | Illustrations | 3D Models | This Device

 You can choose one or more .skp files then select Insert.

 Now under the 3D model tab, you have the option to do a few things with your .skp file.

 Use the mouse to rotate the model, as shown below, or select certain views under 3D Model Views in the ribbon.

 Go to Size | Pan & Zoom to be able to zoom into areas of interest within the model using your mouse.